 Elisabeth Stadler studied actuarial theory at the Vienna Technical University and began her career in the Austrian insurance industry as a Managing Board Member and Chairwoman.
 In May 2014, she was awarded the professional title of professor by Federal Minister Gabriele Heinisch-Hosek for her services in the insurance industry.
-She served as General Manager of Donau Versicherung from September 2014 to March 2016 and has been General Manager of Vienna Insurance Group since 2016.
+She held the position of General Manager at Donau Versicherung from September 2014 to March 2016, and has been CEO of VIG Holding since 2016.

-Areas of responsibility: Management and Strategic Questions, Group Development and Strategy, Planning and Controlling, General Secretariat and Legal department, Corporate Social Responsibility, Affiliated companies department, European Affairs, Group Communication & Marketing, Group Sponsoring, Bancassurance and International Partnerships, Human Resources
+Areas of responsibility: Management of the Group, Strategy, General Secretariat and Legal department, Corporate Social Responsibility, Subsidiaries Management, European Affairs, Group Communication & Marketing, Group Sponsoring, Bancassurance and international partnerships, Human Resources